×

 Advertisement

-Bragg Road - Real Haunts in Fort Worth TX
+Bragg Road - Fort Worth TX Real Haunt

 Bragg Road in Fort Worth is a well known hot spot for paranormal activity.
 The infamous road is known to be the location of countless sightings of the Ghost Road Light, which is also known as the Saratoga Light, Bragg Road Light, or the Big Thicket Light.
 The light appears to travelers at night while on the road between Saratoga and the extinct village of Bragg Station.